-Pursuant to the requirements of the Securities Excl report to be signed on its behalf by the undersigned hange Act of 1934, the Registrant has duly caused this thereunto duly authorized.
-DATE: August 12, 2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Executive Chairman of the Board and Chief Financial Officer
+to the requirements of the Securities Exc be signed on its behalf by the undersigned change Act of 1934, the Registrant has duly caused this thereunto duly authorized.
+DATE: November 10,2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Richard D. Smith Chief Financial Officer